AdelaideBioinfo/HTT_detection/README.md

 e.g. non-autonomous DNA transposons derived from autonomous DNA transposons.

-**3) Confirm HTT condidates based on either repeating local alignment finding absence or higher-than-expected-divergence from the genomes of them most closely related species.**
+**3) Confirm HTT condidates based on either repeating local alignment finding absence or higher-than-expected-divergence from the genomes of the most closely related species.**

 Run [HT\_stage\_2.sh](./Pipeline_A/HT_stage_2.sh) using curated repeats as input.